Last updated Last updated April 10, 2025

 Step 9: Select the matching record

 You’ll be presented with a list of possible record matches that display birthdates, names, locations, email addresses, and phone numbers.
 Select the record that matches your identity.
 Scroll down and click “Continue.”
-Please note that if none of the identities match, then TruthFinder may not have enough records to create your public profile.
+Please note that if none of the identities match, then TruthFinder probably doesn’t have your profile.

 TruthFinder Select the matching record